-The frontage of the shop is all windows, and with the arcade having lovely high glass ceilings, it almost has a cathedral effect.
-When we have live music, the sound travels down the arcade and people are drawn to it even if they don’t come instore.
-Bands who come here often look outside to find there’s a gathering of curious people.
+The frontage of the shop is all windows.
+With the arcade having lovely high glass ceilings, it almost has a cathedral effect.
+When we have live music, the sound travels down the arcade and people are drawn to it.
+They often gather outside and look through the shop windows to see what's going on, much to our performers' surprise.

 The lovely thing is that music is so inclusive

-People of all ages come along to the shop.
-We had a seven-year-old come in on her dad’s shoulders to see the band Idles the other day.
+People of all ages come to the shop.
+For example, when we had an in-store with the band Idles, a seven-year-old come in on her dad’s shoulders to see them.
 Many of our customers are regulars who we’ve known for a long time.
 There’s a guy who has been shopping here for over 40 years.
-He puts his orders in over email and then cycles the 20 miles in from Bridgend and collects them every so often.
+He puts his orders in over email and then cycles 20 miles in from Bridgend to collect them.
 Music is for everyone.

 Live in-store music is a vital part of what we do

 Wales is its own country with its own language and music scene, which is just going from strength to strength.
 The reach, scope and range of Welsh music is absolutely blossoming.
 For us, supporting that scene means first of all supporting live performance in the community.
 Anybody who has a record shop near them with free live music should go along!

 People choose to come here rather than shop online

 That conscious decision to go somewhere where you have human interaction, being able to browse, customer service... that’s all a really big thing for me and for our customers.
 It’s true that there are many options nowadays for buying online.
 But when I first started out, there was a lot more competition from other record shops on the streets of Cardiff.
 In the end, I’m not a retail fanatic – I’m a music fanatic.
 I just love to be around music, and it’s about the personal interaction.